aws-samples/amazon-rekognition-custom-labels-demo/README.md

 ```
 ### Removing the demo application

-To remove the demo application, open the AWS CloudFormation Console, click the CustomLabelsDemo project then right-click and select "*Delete Stack*".
+To remove the demo application, open the AWS CloudFormation Console, click the **CustomLabelsDemo** project then right-click and select "*Delete Stack*".
 Your stack will take some time to be deleted.
-You can track its progress in the "Events" tab.
-Once the stack deletion is complete, the status will change from DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
+You can track its progress in the "*Events*" tab.
+Once the stack deletion is complete, the status will change from "*DELETE_IN_PROGRESS*" to "*DELETE_COMPLETE*".
 It will then disappear from the list.

 ### Making changes to the code and customization